If you don't pay the Council Tax

 The following are not valid defences against the granting of a Liability Order;

-- you have applied for or are querying Council Tax Support
+- You have applied for or are querying Council Tax Reduction